wheelchair

 DVM

-Dr. Foreman initially started her vet school journey by attending Ross University on the island of St. Kitts, studying three semesters before transferring to the University of Georgia to be closer to her family and significant other.
-She married her husband, Chris, in December 2016 after completing final exams at UGA.
+Dr. Elizabeth Foreman initially began her veterinary school journey at Ross University before transferring to the University of Georgia to be closer to her family and significant other.
+She married her husband, Chris, after completing her final exams at UGA.

-During her clinics at UGA, Dr. Foreman completed a visiting externship at Long Animal where she fell in love with the exciting practice as well as the employees.
-Dr. Foreman graduated in May 2018 having accepted a position at Long Animal to start in June 2018 and has been busily fulfilled since.
+During her clinical year, Dr. Elizabeth Foreman completed a visiting externship at Long Animal Hospital.
+She was drawn to the exciting practice and the welcoming team.
+Dr. Elizabeth Foreman graduated in May 2018 and accepted a position at Long Animal Hospital, starting in June 2018.
+She has been a dedicated and valued member of the team since then.

-In her spare time, Dr. Foreman enjoys kickboxing, painting, traveling to visit family, and being on any patio with sunshine.
-One of her favorite things is being outside with Chris and her two pups, Rozzy and Schroeder.
-Since starting at Long, they have also acquired a kitten rescue who they named Conley.
-Dr. Foreman’s special interests include soft tissue surgery, behavior, and preventive medicine.
+In her spare time, Dr. Elizabeth Foreman cherishes every moment with her three daughters and husband.
+She enjoys traveling to visit family, spending time at the beach, and relaxing on any patio with sunshine.
+The family shares their home with two rescues: a dog named Rozzy and a cat named Conley.
+Dr. Foreman’s special interests in veterinary medicine include dentistry, soft tissue surgery, behavior, and preventive care.

 Dr. Kim Patrick